jzwolak/swing-builder/README.md

 * As UIs get more complex, it's important to be able to see where the UI relates to the code and vice versa.
 * This is 100% _interoperable_ with existing legacy applications!
 See below for examples.
 * Did I mention this is 100% interoperable with existing legacy applications?
 That means you can integrate it slowly, as time permits, into your project.
-Writing all new code in Swing Builder with no fear of interoperability with legacy code.
+Writing all new code in Swing Builder with no fear of non-interoperability with legacy code.
 * Writing UIs is _fast_ compared to any other way of creating Swing UIs I've tried.
 * UIs are maintainable.
 No need to wrangle with XML, JSON, or proprietary tools for converting those to Java.